polatengin/utah/README.md

 - **Silent operation**: Uses `curl -s` to suppress progress output
 - **Variable support**: Works with both string literals and variables
-- **String interpolation**: Compatible with template literals and variable substitution
+- **String interpolation**: Compatible with string interpolation and variable substitution
 - **Error handling**: Failed requests return empty strings that can be checked
 - **Cross-platform**: Uses `curl` which is available on most Unix-like systems